weecology/sad-comparison/chapter1.md

 ####FIA
 The Forest Inventory Analysis (FIA) information, etc. (citation).
 Number of sites.
 ####MCDB
-The Mammal Community Database (MCDB) publicly available at Ecological Archives <link> (Ernest et al. ).
+The Mammal Community Database (MCDB) publicly available at Ecological Archives <link> (MCDB, Thibault et al. 2011).
 Number of sites.
 ####NABA
-The North American Butterfly Association data (NABA) is conducted by volunteers, details, not publicly available, MOU, (citation).
+The North American Butterfly Association data (NABA) is conducted by volunteers, details, not publicly available, MOU, (NABA, North American Butterfly Association 2009).
 Number of sites.

 ###Likelihood based statistical comparison (White et al 2008, Edwards et al 2007, 2008)
 I used a maximum likelihood approach because it is the best one for model comparison (citations).